 When hundreds or thousands of males occupy a pond, to compete for the company of somewhat fewer females, and night temperatures dip no lower than 51 degrees Fahrenheit, a burst of new rainfall will set off a pulse of tree frog calling and breeding.
 If you are listening (often haplessly if you live nearby), you are apt to hear a sudden drop to utter silence.
 Something has alarmed the singers.
 Then, soon enough, a single frog voice chimes, then several more, then quickly dozens to many hundreds or several thousand—and all at once the collective din swells to vibrate your diaphragm and rib cage as well as your ear bones.

-Back at the pond, we didn’t see any frogs during our conversation, despite the landscaper’s keen eye.
+Back at the pond, we didn’t see any frogs during our conversation.
 Before the sun set that evening, though, I wandered through the garden again and planted myself on a rock near the pond.
 I hoped that in being still and present, the beings of the bog would make themselves known.

 After a few minutes, I noticed movement in my periphery.
 I turned and saw a creeping shadow which then curled its toepads across the top of a leaf.